-Interested in becoming a Puptrait bog guest contributor?
+Interested in becoming a guest contributor on the Puptrait Studio dog blog?

 Post worthy content is always…

-- Original – Probably the most important of our guidelines.
-We do not accept any duplicate or repurposed content.
-If you copy and paste content from your own website or elsewhere, we’ll know.
+- Original – We do not accept duplicate or repurposed content.
+We will know if you copy and paste or respin content from your own website or elsewhere.
 More importantly, the search engines will know.
 If you are caught sending us duplicate content we will delete all of your previous submissions and black list you from the guest contributor program without warning.

 - Error Free – Please ensure that your post is free of typos, grammatical errors or other syntax issues.
 Do not write in all caps.
 Do not write in short hand, use colloquialisms or lean on cliches to make your point.
 It’s lazy, degrades the perceived value of your content and makes it difficult for individuals outside of your local area or immediate subculture to understand.

 - Unbiased – Your content should present an issue, provide a solution and then a conclusion or summary.
 If you can manage to promote your product, service or organization as a relevant solution, feel free to include it in your post.
 Otherwise we will promote your organization or business in your author block.
 Even if your company is a 100% relevant solution to the problem you’ve identified you should still not use more than 30% of your post to promote your service, product or business.
 Remember we’re looking for engaging content here not press releases.

 - Well Documented – If your article mentions data or statistics, please cite your sources and be specific when defining and detailing your dataset.
 For example, if you are discussing “the average salary of a dog walker”, be sure to cite how you came to find your information, where the dog walker is working, and how many hours they are working or if they are working full time.